-Exception: Residents capable of evacuating in three minutes or less from Group I-1, R-3, R-4 or SR-3 facilities shall be subject to the rules of the applicable licensing agency.
+Exception: Residents in Group I-1 Condition 1, R-3 or R-4 occupancies shall be subject to the rules of the applicable licensing agency.

 408.5.5 Resident participation.
-Emergency evacuation drills shall involve the actual evacuation of residents to a | selected assembly point.
+Emergency evacuation drills shall involve the actual evacuation of residents to a selected assembly point.